-2-2 Coordination of Repair.
+2-2 COORDINATION OF REPAIR.

 Ships will undergo a Phase Maintenance Program based on the Class Maintenance Plan (CMP).
 These maintenance activities will generally be conducted at a repair berth.
-Ships in drydock and in inactive status require specialized criteria that NAVFAC will provide as requested.
+Ships in dry dock and in inactive status require specialized criteria that NAVFAC will provide as requested.
 Coordinate capability of local ship repair facilities and salvage operations with NAVSEA SUPSHIP.
 The following facilities should be available within a reasonable distance from the support facility homeport.

 - a.
 A Ship Maintenance Facility (SMF) housing the machine tools, industrial processes and work functions necessary to perform non-radiological depot level maintenance on ship propulsion plants. - b.
 A Maintenance Support Facility (MSF) housing both administrative and technical staff offices supporting ship propulsion plant maintenance, as well as central area for receiving, inspecting, shipping, and storing hazardous/mixed waste materials and maintenance materials, and controlled radiological tank storage. - c.
 A Controlled Industrial Facility (CIF) or Radiological Work Facility used for the inspection, modification, and repair of radiological controlled equipment and components associated with Naval nuclear propulsion plants.
 It also provides facilities and equipment for the treatment, reclamation, and packaging for disposal of radiologically controlled liquids and solids.
 It includes non-radiologically controlled spaces for administration and other support functions. - d.
-Drydock facilities for various classes of ships.
-Refer to UFC 4-213-12, Drydocking Facilities Characteristics for listing and details on active U.S. Navy graving drydocks.
+Dry dock facilities for various classes of ships.
+Refer to UFC 4-213-12, Dry Docking Facilities Characteristics for listing and details on active U.S. Navy graving dry docks.
 Consult with NAVSEA and the ship's Maintenance Program Master Plan and Class Master Plan (CMP) for specific requirements.
-Few floating drydocks remain active as service craft in the U.S. Navy inventory.
-Special moorings may be required for floating drydocks and special considerations for dredging (and shoaling) to allow for lowering of the dock is required. - e.
+Few floating dry docks remain active as service craft in the U.S. Navy inventory.
+Special moorings may be required for floating dry docks and special consideration for dredging (and shoaling) to allow for lowering of the dock is required. - e.
 Phased Maintenance Activities (PMA).
 PMA is a short, labor-intensive availability for ships in a Phased Maintenance Program for the accomplishment of maintenance and modernization.
 At some Naval stations, PMA is performed at general purpose berthing piers.
 PMA is discussed in detail in a subsequent section.